Finfalter/cloud-developer/course-04/project/c4-final-project-starter-code/README.md

-# Serverless TODO

-To implement this project, you need to implement a simple TODO application using AWS Lambda and Serverless framework.
-Search for all comments starting with the `TODO:` in the code to find the placeholders that you need to implement.

 # Functionality of the application

 This application will allow creating/removing/updating/fetching TODO items.
 Each TODO item can optionally have an attachment image.
 Each user only has access to TODO items that he/she has created.